amparoamparo/ableton-about-page-clone/README.md

 # Frontend Practice project: Ableton's "About us" page

-This project is a work in progress and aims to replicate [Ableton's "About us" page](https://www.ableton.com/en/about/).
+This project is a work in progress, and it's not responsive yet.
+It aims to replicate [Ableton's "About us" page](https://www.ableton.com/en/about/).
 The purpose of this project is educational, serving as a practice exercise to improve my frontend development skills.
 Please note that all rights and ownership of the original website belong to Ableton.

 Read more about the challenge on the [Frontend Practice website](https://www.frontendpractice.com/projects/ableton).